Emma, Sam and Baby Bonnie

 Life could have been so very very different for my son if I’d just “winged it” with him.
 I’m eternally grateful for everything they taught me and made me realise within myself.

 Hi, our baby girl arrived early on Thursday 12 Oct at 38.5 weeks.
-We have named her Laura Amelia.
+We have named her Laura Amelie.
 The birth went very smoothly- I woke at 2am when my waters broke.
-I ate some breakfast and we organized the pool and an old duvet to kneel on in the bedroom then called for the midwife who came out quickly.
+I ate some breakfast and we organised the pool and an old duvet to kneel on in the bedroom then called for the midwife who came out quickly.
 It was very intense but Paul helped me with my breathing and visualisations while the midwives and my Mum filled the pool.
 I moved into the down stage of labour just as it was filled, got in and did two pushes as I breathed the baby down and the head was crowning and Laura was born a few minutes later at 5:30 am.
 I stayed in the birthing pool while she started feeding and then the midwives helped me to walk to the bathroom where I could sit in an upright position holding the baby while I delivered the placenta.
 Thank you for all of your help and support in preparing for the birth.
 Hypnobirthing allowed me to have the swift and drug free birth that I had wanted for me and my baby.
 We hope to see you soon,

 love, Ellen xx